Glossary of Terms

 Periodically check your stone settings.
 If a prong is broken, a gemstone is rattling, or fabric catches on a prong, contact hello@NIXINjewelry.com for support.
 When putting on necklaces and earrings, be sure clasps and backings are securely in place.

 Different stone types tolerate different types of cleaning.
 Don’t ever hesitate to send us an email to ask about your specific piece and how to most appropriately clean it.
 There are many soft and or porous stones, such as opals, turquoise and pearls, that require much gentler care than the standard diamond.
-Please see our blog on Opal Care to learn more about cleaning Solid Opal Jewelry.
+We are pleased to offer NIXIN Jewelry Cleaner in a Foam at Home Version so you can clean your jewelry at home, and in a Jewelry Cleaning Pen that you can take with you.
+More on opal cleaning on our blog: How Do You Properly Care for Opal?
 We do not recommend using ultrasonic cleaners or chemical cleaning agents as they may damage some of our pieces and are known to release pave diamonds from their setting.

 We always recommend storing delicate jewelry carefully so that it is protected from damage.
 Storage in a hard jewelry box is ideal.
 Putting each item in its own soft pouch or ziplock bag, within the box, helps protect the surfaces from scratching one another.
 Storing chains clasped, with the very ends sticking out of the bag is the best way to prevent tangling.
 Wearing your Opal Jewelry will be the best way to keep it in good shape, but if you plan to store it for extended periods, consider keeping a gently moistened cloth alongside it.